OCAr capitulates: IrvineRenter wins epic victory for free speech

 Somehow this went in the wrong place and the the addressee is unidentifiable and I am so senile I do not remember the context.
 Please ignore.

-Great job taking a massive crap on the faces of the scum-sucking RealtorĀ® dogs.
+Great job taking a massive crap on the faces of the scum-sucking Realtor® dogs.
 Keep after them.
 Demand they all be indicted and stuffed into wedding dresses and sent into prisons filled with psychopathic neonazi cannibal serial killers so they can enjoy the company of colleagues.

-Astute Observation by TO Renter
+1. TO Renter

-No, that sounds about right wink
+No, that sounds about right 😉

 No wait ... make it an ARIZONA prison, they got this warden there that makes prison life extra humiliating.

-Location, location, location!!!—LOL
+Location, location, location!!! –LOL

 IR,